About this course

 A Worship Arts minor will help those who are training toward pastoral ministry to understand the breadth of church ministry and consider the ways a church’s weekly worship service contributes to spiritual formation and community development.
 This minor could also be beneficial for students looking to understand their role as artists—in and out of the church.
 The minor is designed to be as flexible as possible, so while a student could pursue worship leadership through the minor, it is not necessary to be a musician to complete a Worship Arts minor.

 Columbia offers both Worship Arts and non-Worship Arts students many opportunities to get involved on worship teams both on campus and off.
-Music ministries (Travelling Ministry Team, Chapel Teams, and Vespers) are audition-based.
-Students can sign up for an audition by completing the Audition Application.
+Music ministries (Traveling Ministry Team, Chapel Teams, and Vespers) are audition-based.
 There is also opportunity to learn how to run sound and media for our Chapel and Vespers services.

 Practical, hands-on experience is an integral part of education.
 That’s why Columbia requires all degree students to complete an internship in their third or fourth year.
 Worship Arts students have ample internship opportunities on campus and off.
 Many churches are actively looking for CBC students to be involved in their worship ministry.
 While most WA students choose to gain experience leading a worship team on campus or in a local church—students also have the option of working with an arts-based organization, or of serving in worship or music ministry overseas or at summer camps.
 The internship program is designed to apply program learning, providing a rich learning experience that focuses on skill development.
 For more information about Columbia’s internship program, including application forms and placement options, visit Service Learning.